franfermon/arch-installation/README.md

     arch-chroot /mnt

 ### Localization
-And generate the locales needed by modifiying the file:
+Our first step here is to generate the locales needed by modifiying the file:

   vim  /etc/locale.gen